 What part will thermal solar play in a future hydrogen economy?

-To get an overview, we checked with a top solar hydrogen expert, Christian Sattler, who holds 18 patents and has authored 158 peer-reviewed papers.
+For an overview, we checked with a top solar hydrogen expert, Christian Sattler, who holds 18 patents and has authored 158 peer-reviewed papers.
 Sattler sums international research in: Concentrated Solar Radiation: More than just a power source.
 He heads the Department of Solar Chemical Engineering at the Institute of Solar Research at Deutsches Zentrum für Luft- und Raumfahrt, the German Aerospace Center (DLR).

 What is the advantage of solar reactors over solar electrolysis?